Pan’s Labyrinth

 Nope!

 This image is instantly iconic and very well drawn out.
 As far as scenes go in the movie, this is definitely one of the best moments of suspense and tension it has to offer even if it could’ve easily been avoided if Ofelia wasn’t a dumbass.
 Speaking of her, even after the Pale Man gets up she eats a second grape!
 Bitch, move it or lose it!
 Her hesitation results in the Pale Man devouring two of the fairies alive while Ofelia watches and only now does she decide to run.
-Naturally she took too long and the door closes on her locking her inside the chamber with the Pale Man.
-To save herself she grabs the chalk to draw herself a new exit, but the Pale Man is close behind.
+Naturally, she took too long and the door closes, locking her inside the chamber with the Pale Man.
+To save herself, she grabs the chalk to draw herself a new exit, but the Pale Man is close behind.

 NOPE!